juju/docs/src/en/upgrade-series.md

 At no time does Juju take any action to prevent the machine from servicing workload client requests.

-In the examples that follow, the machine in question has an ID of '1' and we'll be moving from Ubuntu 16.04 LTS (Xenial) to Ubuntu 18.04 LTS (Bionic).
+In the examples that follow, the machine in question has an ID of '1', will have one unit of 'apache2' deployed, and will be upgraded from Ubuntu 16.04 LTS (Xenial) to Ubuntu 18.04 LTS (Bionic).

 ### Initiating the upgrade

 You initiate the upgrade with the `prepare` sub-command, the machine ID, and